rapidsai/ucx-py/docker/README.md

 ## Summary

 Contains reference dockerfile and build script to run UCX-Py tests and benchmarks.
-This is a minimal setup, without support for CUDA, MOFED or rdma-core.
+This is a minimal setup, without support for CUDA, MOFED, or rdma-core.

 ## Building Docker image